trumpowppc/trmpspace/README.md

-# Litecoin Space
+# TrumPOW Space

 <br>

-Litepool is the fully-featured mempool visualizer, explorer, and API service running at [litecoinspace.org](https://litecoinspace.org/).
+Litepool is the fully-featured mempool visualizer, explorer, and API service running at [trmpspace.trumpow.meme](https://trmpspace.trumpow.meme/).

-It is an open-source project developed and operated for the benefit of the Litecoin community, with a focus on the emerging transaction fee market that is evolving Litecoin into a multi-layer ecosystem.
+It is an open-source project developed and operated for the benefit of the TrumPOW community, with a focus on the emerging transaction fee market that is evolving Litecoin into a multi-layer ecosystem.

 # Installation Methods